-2.4 Proposals for TDM exceptions in Europe

-We have noted that legislative proposals are pending in several European Member States, which aim to reform copyright law and which include an exception for TDM under copyright and database law.
-In this section, we shortly elaborate on these bills.
+In addition to existing TDM exceptions in Member States' law, we have noted that legislative proposals are pending, or has been recently adopted, at both national and European level.
+They aim to reform copyright and database law to include an exception for TDM under those regimes.
+In this section, we shortly elaborate on these legislative activities.